-Upon completion of the program, PN graduates are eligible to apply to take the National Council Licensure Examination for Practical Nurses.
-The ADN program graduates are awarded an Associate of Science in Nursing and are eligible to apply to take the National Council Licensure Examination for Registered Nurses.
-The Vermont State Board of Nursing (VSBN) application requests information regarding past history of substance abuse, prior felony convictions, and failure to pay child support and/or taxes concerning all graduates.
+Upon completion of the program, PN graduates are eligible to apply to take the NCLEX for Practical Nurses.
+ADN program graduates are awarded an Associate of Science in Nursing and are eligible to apply to take the NCLEX for Registered Nurses.
+The Vermont State Board of Nursing application requests information regarding past history of substance abuse, prior felony convictions, and failure to pay child support and/or taxes for all graduates.
 Other states may ask similar questions.
 It is the Board's responsibility to determine eligibility to sit for the licensure examination and to issue the license to practice.
 For more information, please refer to http://vtprofessionals.org/opr1/nurses